Tebufenpyrad: Biotransformation

 Hydroxylation is the major and primary biotransformation of tebufenpyrad reported both in vivo and in vitro.
-Ethyl and tetra-butyl groups are the targets of hydroxylation.
+Ethyl and tert.-butyl groups are the targets of hydroxylation.
 The alcohol groups are oxidized to carboxylic groups which can then be conjugated with other groups in vivo.

 In rodent studies it was shown that 80% of the pesticide was absorbed mainly in the digestive system within 24 hours, the major metabolites being the hydroxylated forms.
 Most of the compound and its metabolites were excreted through feces and urine.
 There was no evidence of accumulation in the body of the rodents.